-creates an array of 64 integers (which needs 256 bytes) and makes x into a pointer to it, which may be used anywhere within the subroutine or function.
+creates an array of 64 integers (which needs 256 bytes) and makes x into a pointer to it.

-The pointer returned from builtin_alloca will become invalid as soon as the current function returns (or throws an exception), so it should never be assigned to a global variable, a member variable (one declared outside of functions or subroutines), or be returned from a function.
+The pointer returned from \\builtin\alloca will become invalid as soon as the current function returns (or throws an exception), so it should never be assigned to a global variable or be returned from the function.

-builtin_alloca is awkward to work with, and dangerous.
-In most cases you should use new instead.
-The only advantages of builtin_alloca is that it is more efficient than new, and does not use up heap space (but uses stack space instead).
+\\builtin\alloca is awkward to work with, and dangerous.
+Almost always you should use new instead.
+The only advantages of \\builtin\alloca is that it is slightly more efficient than new, and does not use up heap space (but uses stack space instead).